ShubhamKarala/Hackinators-Farming-Dapp/README.md

 # Hackinators-Farming-Dapp
 This is the code for Farming Dapp Application which stores credential on Blockchain and then retrieve it from the client side.
 This application is coded using **Truffle framework** and **solidity** and require to run a private blockchain which is **ganache-cli**.
 The interections to the blockchain is possible by **web3** javascript library.

+## What problem we are solving
+An Agricultural Supply Chain tracks a farm product from the farmer to the consumer.

 ## Requirements
 1. Truffle framework version 2.0
 2. Ganache-cli